flows-network/hackernews-alert/README.md

 [**Just click here**](https://flows.network/flow/createByTemplate/hackernews-alert)

-Set the `key word` variable.
+Set the `KEYWORD` variable.
 It is the word you want to monitor on Hackernews and get alert of.
 For each bot you can only set one keyword.
+For more keywords, you can set more a bot for each of them.
 ![image](https://github.com/flows-network/hackernews-alert/assets/37167103/6faed67d-e596-48fb-820c-eff56709859e)

 Click on the **Create and Deploy** button.